PreciousNwachukwu/financial-insight-dashboard/README.md

 ---

-## How to Use the Project
+## How to Use

-1. Review the README for business context and insights.
+1. Read this README for business context and key findings
-2. Download the Excel dashboard to explore KPIs and scenario simulations.
+2. Open `financial_dashboard.xlsx` to explore KPIs and run scenario simulations
-3. Open the SQL file to review financial analysis logic.
+3. Review `financial_queries.sql` to see the full analytical logic
-4. Read the full case study PDF for detailed explanations and visuals.
+4. Download the case study PDF for a detailed walkthrough with visuals

+---

+*Built by [Precious Nwachukwu](https://www.linkedin.com/in/precious-nwachukwu-873b432b7/) · Data Analyst · Abuja, Nigeria*